Injured On The Job? Rely On A Work Injury Lawyer To Get The Compensation You Deserve.

-At Jacobs, Schwalbe & Petruzzelli, P.C., our workers’ compensation lawyers have decades of experience working within this system.
-We can advise, guide, and represent you on all aspects of these claims.
+The firm’s workers’ compensation lawyers have decades of experience working within this system.
+We can advise, guide and represent you on all aspects of these claims.

 After a work injury, you probably have several concerns in addition to dealing with the actual injury.
-Below, we’ve answered some of the most common ones we receive from clients, and we also have answers to frequently asked workers’ compensation questions here.
+Below, the team at Jacobs, Schwalbe & Petruzzelli, P.C., has answered some of the most common questions they have received from clients, and they also have included answers to frequently asked workers’ compensation questions here.

 How will this affect my job?
 Will I lose my job if I make a workers’ comp claim?